qgis/QGIS-Documentation/docs/training_manual/processing/modeler_twi.rst

    .. figure:: img/modeler_twi/canvas_2.png

 #.
 The second algorithm we have to add to our model is the catchment area algorithm.
-We will use the algorithm named :guilabel:`Catchment area (Paralell)`.
-We will use the DEM layer again as input, and none of the ouputs it produces are final, so here is how you have to fill the corresponding dialog.
+We will use the algorithm named :guilabel:`Catchment area (Parallel)`.
+We will use the DEM layer again as input, and none of the outputs it produces are final, so here is how you have to fill the corresponding dialog.

    .. figure:: img/modeler_twi/area_modeler.png